Codecademy/docs/content/java/concepts/date/date.md

   - `.getTime()`: Returns the number of milliseconds since the Unix epoch.
   - `.setTime(long time)`: Sets the time using the specified number of milliseconds.
 - Formatting and parsing dates:
-  - `.toString()`: Returns a string representation of the Date object.
+  - `.toString()`: Returns a string representation.
 The default format is not very readable or localized.
   - `SimpleDateFormat` class (from java.text package): Allows formatting and parsing of dates using patterns.
 - Comparing dates:
   - `.before(Date when)`: Checks if the Date object is before the specified date.